 SRF applicants are required to comply with Iowa public bidding law in order to receive funding through the DWSRF Program.
-Applicants shall demonstrate this compliance through an opinion of legal counsel certifying their compliance.
-A sample "Form of SRF Construction Bidding Opinion" can be located on the SRF website15 and applicants are encouraged to include this opinion letter when submitting bid documentation to SRF.
+Applicants must demonstrate compliance through an opinion of legal counsel.
+A sample "Form of SRF Construction Bidding Opinion" is available on the SRF website.
+15 Applicants are encouraged to include this opinion letter when submitting bid documentation to SRF.